roots/bud/sources/@roots/bud-api/README.md

 You don't need to call this function unless you want to change the default server configuration.

+### bud.setExternalUrl

+**bud.setExternalUrl** is used to specify the site-accessible URL for the dev server (if it differs from the internal URL).

+For example: a dockerized app that needs to be accessible from the host at `http://example.test` but serves over `http://0.0.0.0:8080`.

 ### bud.watch

 **bud.watch** is used to specify files which will trigger a full browser reload when changed.